What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 • The individual involved had no pre-existing medical issues.

-• The individual was put in a situation where they could not control their vehicle due to the medical emergency.
+• The individual was put in a situation where they could not control their vehicle due to a medical emergency.

 An important aspect to keep in mind is that the medical defense is not eligible for mental health emergencies.
 A person cannot use mental illness as a defense for negligence or other civil claims, according to California Civil Code 41.
 So there is no way for an individual to avoid their responsibility in an accident if they were feeling suicidal, having extreme anxiety, or were in a state of psychosis at the time of the accident.